astralord/astralord.github.io/_posts/2024-04-30-transformer-inference-toolset.md

 [^AIL]: A reasonable question might be: "What is the best way to utilize GPU to generate small sequences, e.g. $L \ll d$?"
 A possible solution is to enlarge batch processing, since one can compute that for $x \in \mathbb{R}^{B \times d}$ the arithmetic intensity is $$\frac{BL^2d + BLd^2}{BL^2h + BLd + d^2} \xrightarrow[d \gg L]{} BL $$

 [^HP]: While it is clear that *hedgehog* comes from attention "spikyness" modelling, I still wonder what *porcupine* in the title refers to.

+[^TC]: This isn't unique to GPUs - in fact, TPUs are even less general than GPUs.